Is it legal to have two home insurance policies In Texas

 • Compliance with Regulations: Make sure both policies follow state laws.

-• Homeowners Insurance Rules: Understand that while it’s legal to have dual insurance, your claims might be affected by how the coverage is coordinated.
+• Homeowners Insurance Rules: While it’s legal to have dual insurance, how the coverage is coordinated might affect your claims.

 How Can You Ensure Compliance with Local Laws?